Phoenix-Home-Cleaning/op_trAIder/docs/adr/adr-003-security-workflow-fixes.md

-# ADR-003: Security Workflow GitLeaks and CodeQL Fixes
+# ADR-003: Security Workflow Migration to Trivy (Superseded)

 ## Status

-Accepted
+**SUPERSEDED** - 2024-12-XX by Trivy migration

+This ADR has been superseded by the migration to Trivy as the unified security scanner.

 ## Context